-Ca2+-dependent regulation of transcription factors [nuclear factor of activated T cells, NF-κB, Ca2+/calmodulin-dependent protein kinase II (CaMKII), and mitogen-activated protein kinase] is involved in the activation of immune responses in T cells.
-K{Ca}3.1 plays a pivotal role in the proliferation, differentiation, and migration of immune cells and is a potential therapeutic target for autoimmune and inflammatory disorders.
-In addition, the enhancement of K{Ca}3.1 activity promotes proinflammatory cytokine production and secretion by regulating Ca2+ signaling in CD4+ T cells (Di et al., 2010; Ohya et al., 2014).
-In CD8+ T cells with the capacity to kill malignant cells, K+ efflux-mediating K{Ca}3.1 activation increases antitumor function by promoting interferon (IFN)-γ production (Eil et al., 2016).
-The following positive and negative K{Ca}3.1 function-modifying molecules have been identified in T cells: class II phosphoinositide 3-kinase B (PI3K-C2B), nucleoside diphosphate kinase B (NDPK-B), protein histidine phosphatase-1, phosphatidylinositol 3-phosphate myotubularin-related protein, phosphoglycerate mutase family member 5, and tripartite motif (family) 27 (Ohya and Kito, 2018).
-In T cells, $K{Ca}3.1$ accumulates in the uropod, but not the leading edge, and is associated with oscillations in intracellular ${\rm Ca}^{2^+}$ levels (Kuras et al., 2012).
-The pathologic significance of K{Ca}3.1 in IL-10-producing T cells and cancerous cells remains to be elucidated.
+Ca2+-activated K+ (K{Ca}) channels are classified into three subfamilies based on their unitary conductance: K{Ca}1.1, K{Ca}2.x (2.1-2.3), and K{Ca}3.1.
+In lymphoid and myeloid cells, membrane hyperpolarization by K+ channel opening (i.e. K{Ca}3.1, voltage-gated Kv1.3, and two-pore domain K{2P}5.1) increased the activity of Ca2+ release-activated Ca2+ (CRAC) channels and transient receptor potential (TRP) Ca2+ channels (Cahalan & Chandy, 2009; Feske et al. ,2015; Ohya & Kito, 2018).
+The Ca2+-dependent regulation of the transcription factors, NFAT, NF- κ B, CaMKII, and MAPK, is involved in the activation of immune responses in T cells.
+K{Ca}3.1 plays a pivotal role in the proliferation, differentiation, and migration of immune cells, and is a potential therapeutic target for autoimmune and inflammatory disorders.
+In addition, the enhancement of K{Ca}3.1 activity promotes pro-inflammatory cytokine production and secretion by regulating Ca2+ signaling in CD4+ T cells (Di et al., 2010; Ohya et al., 2014).
+In CD8+ T cells with the capacity to kill malignant cells, K+ efflux mediating K{Ca}3.1 activation increases anti-tumor function by promoting IFN- γ production (Eil et al., 2016).
+The following positive and negative K{Ca}3.1 function-modifying molecules have been identified in T cells: PI3K-C2B, NDPK-B, PHPT-1, MTMR6, PGAM-5, and TRIM-27 (Ohya & Kito, 2018).
+In T cells, K{Ca}3.1 accumulates in the uropod, but not the leading edge, and is associated with oscillations in intracellular Ca2+ levels (Kuras et al., 2012).
+The pathological significance of K{Ca}3.1 in IL-10producing T cells and cancerous cells remains to be elucidated.

-Smad2 and Smad3 (Smad2/3) are essential transcription factors in the development and maintenance of Tree cells (Sekiya et al., 2016).
-Phosphorylated Smad2/3 (P-Smad2/3) translocate to the nucleus, together with Smad4, and activate the transcription of downstream target genes (Derynck and Zhang, 2003).
-The constitutive activation of Smad2/3 signaling is evoked by constitutive transforming growth factor (TGF)-β signaling in resting human CD4+ T cells (Classen et al., 2007) and is maintained even in the presence of a TGF- β antagonist.
-CaMKII directly controls Smad2/3 function (Zimmerman et al., 1998; Wicks et al., 2000).
+Smad2 and Smad3 (Smad2/3) are essential transcription factors in the development and maintenance of T{reg} cells (Sekiya et al., 2016).
+Phosphorylated Smad2/3 (P-Smad2/3) translocate to the nucleus, together with Smad4, and activate the transcription of downstream target genes (Derynck & Zhang, 2003).
+The constitutive activation of Smad2/3 signaling is evoked by constitutive transforming growth factor (TGF)- β signaling in resting human CD4+ T cells (Classen et al., 2007), and is maintained even in the presence of a TGF- β antagonist.
+Ca2+/calmodulin-dependent protein kinase II (CaMKII) directly controls Smad2/3 function (Zimmerman et al., 1998; Wicks et al., 2000).
 The nuclear translocation of Smad2 is negatively regulated by Ca2+-dependent CaMKII signaling, which disrupts the P-Smad2/3 complex formation (Ming et al., 2010).
-Limited information is currently available on the role of Smad2/3 in proinflammatory and antiinflammatory cytokine expression.
+Limited information is currently available on the role of Smad2/3 in pro-inflammatory and anti-inflammatory cytokine expression.

-Herein, we examined the effects of $K{\rm Ca}3.1$ activators on the transcriptional repression of IL-10 in HuT-78 cells.
-Our results indicated that IL-10 is a downstream target gene of the Smad2/3 signaling pathway, and $K{\rm Ca}3.1$ activators inhibit the nuclear translocation of P-Smad2, which is constitutively active in HuT-78 cells.
+We herein examined the effects of $K{Ca}3.1$ activators on the transcriptional repression of IL-10 in HuT-78 cells.
+Our results indicated that IL-10 is a downstream target gene of the Smad2/3 signaling pathway, and $K{Ca}3.1$ activators inhibit the nuclear translocation of P-Smad2, which is constitutively active in HuT-78 cells.
 Our results also provide evidence for the importance of CaMKII signaling in the negative regulation of the nuclear translocation of Smad2 in HuT-78 cells.